AdobeDocs/experience-manager-screens.en/help/user-guide/device-registration.md

 ## Registering a Device {#registering-a-device}

-The device registration process is done on 2 separate machines:
+The device registration process is done on two separate machines:

 * The actual device to be registered, for example your Signage Display
 * The AEM server that is used to register your device